-Calcium and Menopause: Calcium for menopause requirements
+Calcium and Menopause: The requirements to stay healthy

 A jog on a Hawaiian beach was all it took for Jan, a post-menopausal registered nurse, to fracture a bone in her foot.
 The sand shifted slightly as she took a step, and she felt the pain.